haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-without-significant-0.3.md

 ### Introduction

->   Warning: This article is a bit lengthy, please make good use of the directory!
+>   Warning: This article is a bit lengthy, so please make good use of the table of contents!

-Flavor is subjective, and similarly, coffee preferences vary widely.
+Flavor is subjective, and similarly, preferences for coffee are subjective.

-However, we often need objective data for communication among enthusiasts and to help us adjust brewing parameters to improve a poor cup of coffee.
+However, we often still need objective data, not only for communication and exchange among enthusiasts but also to help us adjust parameters and improve a subpar cup of coffee.

-Over the past three years, while teaching the extraction theory course at NTU Coffee Club each semester, I've started with the "objective" data of coffee, specifically TDS (total dissolved solids, a measure of concentration) and extraction yield.
+Over the past three years, when teaching the extraction theory course at NTU Coffee Club each semester, I always start with the *objective* data of coffee, more precisely, TDS (total dissolved solids, a measure of concentration) and extraction yield.

-Since the extraction yield is derived from TDS, measuring TDS has become the crucial step in obtaining "objective" data about coffee.
-Accurately measuring TDS is extremely challenging, as even minor flaws in the process can lead to significant errors.
-On platforms like Instagram and YouTube, it's common to see videos of measurements being done incorrectly, causing these "objective data" to lose their original meaning.
+Since the extraction yield is calculated from TDS, measuring TDS has become the most crucial step in obtaining *objective* data about coffee.
+However, accurately measuring TDS is extremely challenging.
+Even slight flaws in the process can lead to significant errors in the results.
+On Instagram or YouTube, it's common to see videos of measurements being taken in absolutely incorrect ways, causing these *objective* data measurements to no longer be *objective*, losing their original meaning.

-Currently, articles and resources about TDS measurement in Taiwan (or the Chinese-speaking world) are scarce.
-Therefore, I wrote this article to spark further discussion.
-I explain my TDS measurement workflow in detail, conduct an experiment to measure the impact of evaporation on TDS, and test several commonly used refractometer models on the market.
+Currently, articles and resources about TDS measurement in Taiwan (or the Chinese-speaking world) are still quite scarce.
+Therefore, I wrote this article in hopes of initiating further discussion.
+In this article, I explain my TDS measurement workflow in detail, conduct an experiment to measure the impact of evaporation on TDS, and test several commonly used refractometer models on the market.

-All experimental data in this article are [open source](https://docs.google.com/spreadsheets/d/1BQ1JWJI15t-FinSL4U_aB_1EJ0OXRj5Qxc3zgRUO_Ps/edit?usp=sharing), please feel free to use them, and if you have any insights or new findings about the data, please let me know!
+All experimental data in this article are [open source](https://docs.google.com/spreadsheets/d/1BQ1JWJI15t-FinSL4U_aB_1EJ0OXRj5Qxc3zgRUO_Ps/edit?usp=sharing), so please feel free to use them.
+If you have any insights or new findings about the data, please let me know!

 ### What is TDS?